its-saanvi/linux-mcsr/doc/minecraft/wayland/waywall-config.md

 # Configuring Waywall

+Waywall is configured in Lua, a lightweight and easy-to-learn scripting language.
+The config file for Waywall is located at the following path `~/.config/waywall/init.lua` by default.
+If you make any changes in your config file and wish to reload your config, simply save `init.lua` (This may not reload certain parts of your config; those may require restarting your Minecraft instance.).

 ## Using a premade config
 If you are new to Lua or prefer to start with a ready-made configuration, Gore (@goreay_12 on Discord) has published two templates you can use immediately.